 Fixed Interest Rates

 Fixed interest rates are typically found in financial instruments that a lender provides to a borrower, such as a mortgage, credit card, municipal bond or certificate of deposit.
-A $10,000 certificate of deposit, for example, might come with a one-year term and a three-percent interest rate.
-This means that at the end of the one-year period the bank will pay the certificate holder $10,300, or the original investment plus three-percent.
+A $10,000 certificate of deposit, for example, might come with a one-year term and a 3 percent interest rate.
+This means that at the end of the one-year period the bank will pay the certificate holder $10,300, or the original investment plus 3 percent.

 Consumers often come across fixed interest rates as opposed to variable rates.
 As the names imply, a variable interest rate, also called an adjustable rate, is one that is subject to change over time, while a fixed rate stays the same.
 For example, a fixed rate credit card will charge a user the same interest rate for a specific period, while the rate on a variable rate card can change depending on the terms of the credit card agreement.

-Flat rates are often used whenever a service provider, such as an attorney, accountant, or mechanic, provide a specified service.
+Flat rates are often used whenever a service provider, such as an attorney, accountant or mechanic, provide a specified service.
 However, providers can also pay based on an hourly rate or even on a contingency rate.
 For example, a mechanic might tell you that she'll repair your car for $60 an hour.
 She'll then charge you based on how many hours she took to complete the repair, multiplied by $60.
-A contingency fee, on the other hand, is only charged if the provider obtains a certain outcome.
-For example, an attorney might charge a client on a contingency fee basis.
-If the attorney wins the case, he will receive a percentage of the winnings, but will not get paid anything if he loses.

 - Comstock/Comstock/Getty Images